 Title: Along the Intracoastal Waterway

-Description: A painting of a beached shrimp boat on the shore of the Intracoastal Waterway (ICW).
-The background of the artwork features many trees and an overcast sky.
-The ripples in the clear blue water can be seen as it flows gently along the shoreline.
-In the foreground is a piling in the middle of the river.
-This artwork is signed by oil painting artist Teresa Bernard.
+This original painting depicts a shrimp boat beached on the shores of the Intracoastal Waterway (ICW).
+The artwork’s background showcases numerous trees beneath an overcast sky.
+Visible ripples disturb the clear blue water as it meanders gently by the shore.
+In the foreground is a piling standing in the river’s midst.
+The piece is signed in the lower left-hand corner by oil painting artist Teresa Bernard.

 Artist Comments